 A proposed revision of the Federal Act on Cartels and Other Restraints of Competition 1995 (Cartel Act) was rejected in Parliament in September 2014.
 It is yet unclear which elements of the revision that was rejected in Parliament as a package will again be taken up separately in a future revision.
-A new motion has already been submitted in Parliament.
-Under this motion a new concept of relatively market dominant undertakings would be introduced in the Cartel Act with the aim that suppliers outside Switzerland would be forced to supply customers (undertakings) in Switzerland at fair conditions.
+A new motion/initiative has already been submitted in Parliament.
+Under this motion/initiative a new concept of relatively market dominant undertakings would be introduced in the Cartel Act with the aim that suppliers outside Switzerland would be forced to supply customers (undertakings) in Switzerland at fair conditions.

 Currently, relevant developments are emerging from the practice of COMCO and of the courts.
-These developments include, among others, the issue of whether hard-core restrictions are per se prohibitions or whether a significant effect on competition is required, the conditions for a leniency application (see Question 9) and access to the file (see Question 15).
+These developments include, among others, the issue of whether hard-core restrictions are per se prohibitions or whether a significant effect on competition is required (see Restraints of trade and dominance in Switzerland), the conditions for a leniency application (see Question 9) and access to the file (see Question 15).